jeremytammik/tbc/a/1914_create_floor.md

 I am back from my break, which I mostly spent chilling with friends and hiking in the Jura and Ticino hills and mountains in the west and south of Switzerland.

-Lets start getting back into the flow again with these news bites:
+Let's start getting back into the flow again with these news bites:

 ####<a name="2"></a> Model polygon or triangle count
 ####<a name="3"></a> Floor creation API clarification